 Hepatitis B Virus (HBV) Disease

-If CrCl ≥60 mL/min:
+If CrCl ≥60 mL/min—

-• (TDF 300 mg plus [FTC 200 mg or 3TC 300 mg]) or (TAF [10 or 25 mg]a plus FTC 200 mg) PO once daily (AII)
+• (TDF 300 mg plus [FTC 200 mg or 3TC 300 mg]) once daily (AII)

-If CrCl 30–59 mL/min:
+If CrCl 30–59 mL/min—

 • TAF (10 or 25 mg)a plus FTC 200 mg PO once daily (AII)

-If CrCl <30 mL/min, not on HD:
+If CrCl <30 mL/min, Not on HD—

-If on HD:
+If on HD—

 Duration

-• Continue treatment indefinitely (BIII).
+• Continue treatment indefinitely (AIII).

-For People Not on ART
+For People on NRTI-Sparing ART

 When changing ART regimens, continue agents with anti-HBV activity (AIII).

-If anti-HBV therapy is discontinued and a flare occurs, therapy should be re-instituted because it can be potentially lifesaving (AIII).
+If anti-HBV therapy is discontinued and a flare occurs, therapy should be reinstituted because it can be potentially lifesaving (AIII).

 Because HBV reactivation can occur during treatment for HCV with direct-acting antivirals in the absence of anti-HBV therapy, all people with HIV/HBV coinfection who will be treated for HCV infection should be on HBV-active ART at the time of HCV treatment initiation (AIII).

 If immunosuppressive therapy is given, HBV reactivation can occur.
 For people who are HBsAg-positive, treatment for HBV infection should be administered (AII).
+For detailed recommendations, see Hepatitis B Virus Infection.

 Hepatitis C Virus (HCV) Disease